Kanaries/graphic-walker/README.md

 + `dataSource`, type `Array<{[key: string]: any}>`, array of key-value object data.
 + `rawFields`, type [IMutField](./packages/graphic-walker/src/interfaces.ts).  array of fields(columns) of the data.
 + `spec`, type [Specification](./packages/graphic-walker/src/interfaces.ts). visualization specification
 + `hideDataSourceConfig` at the top of graphic walker, you can import or upload dataset files.
-If you want to use graphic-walker as a controled component, you can hide those component by setting this prop to `true`
+If you want to use graphic-walker as a controlled component, you can hide those component by setting this prop to `true`
 + `i18nLang`, type `string`. lang label
 + `i18nResources` custom lang config
 + `keepAlive`, type `boolean`. whether to keep the component state when it is unmounted.
 If `true`, after you unmount the graphic-walker component, the state will still be store, and will be restore when the component is mount again.